 Do you ever wake up with someone on your mind that you haven’t seen in a good long while?
 This morning I woke up thinking about Mildred Johnson.

-I've known Mildred for a few years now, she's one of those salt of the earth people-a true Appalachian Lady in all respects.
-When I first met Mildred she was a little wary of me-I'm sure she was wondering what this lady wanted with her and why in the world I asked so many questions! (wariness is a true Appalachian trait)
+I’ve known Mildred for a few years now, she’s one of those salt of the earth people-a true Appalachian Lady in all respects.
+When I first met Mildred she was a little wary of me-I’m sure she was wondering why in the world I asked so many questions! (wariness is a true Appalachian trait)

 But once Mildred realized I was harmless and was really interested in the knowledge she had to share we became fast friends.
-From the first time I met Mildred she reminded me of Pap and Granny-you know the kind of person who'd help you any way they could-who'd offer up encouragement to you about whatever it was you were trying to do-the kind of person who'd offer you a pallet on the floor so you could spend the night-or better yet offer you their bed and make themselves a pallet on the floor.
+From the first time I met Mildred she reminded me of Pap and Granny.She’s the kind of person who’d help you any way they could; who’d offer up encouragement about whatever it is you’re trying to do; the kind of person who’d offer you a pallet on the floor so you could spend the night; or better yet offer you their bed and make themselves a pallet on the floor.